jtlehtinen/embed/README.md

 # embed

-Small utility to create uint8_t array definition from a file.
+Small utility to embed a file contents into a  uint8_t array.

 ## Example